BFMIX/PlaylistCoPilot/README.md

-# SyncTune - Playlist Sync Service
+# Playlist CoPilot - Playlist Sync Service

 Sync playlists between Spotify, Apple Music, Deezer and YouTube for the price of a coffee ($1.99/mo).